 After sorting all the different kinds of waste items he found floating in his “ocean” Earth Day Sensory Bin, Onetime wanted to know where garbage goes.
-SO…we created a Landfill sensory bin and a Recycling Factory!
+SO…we created a landfill sensory bin and a homemade recycling factory!

-Amazon Affiliate links have been included.
-Read our Disclosure for full details.
+Amazon Affiliate links have been included in this post.
+Please read my Disclosure for full details.

-Once Onetime got the truck to the Landfill, I told him how garbage is just put in a hole in the ground and covered with dirt.
+Once Onetime got the truck to the landfill, we talked about how garbage is just put in a hole in the ground and covered with dirt.
 So – that’s what we did with the garbage pictures!

 We also talked about how many of those items would remain there forever, just covered up and hidden.
 Did you know it will take over a million years for a glass bottle to break down and that many plastics never will?

 It was really interesting to watch Onetime’s facial expressions as I was explaining this concept to him.
 He seemed to find it confusing, as I think any rational person does when they really think about this!

 Learning About Compost